MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/cos-function-visioshapesheet.md

 ## <a name="remarks"></a>Comentários

-A função COS usa radianos, a menos que você especifique uma unidade de medida diferente em *Angle* .
+A função COS usa radianos, a menos que você especifique uma unidade de medida diferente em *ângulo.*

 ## <a name="example"></a>Exemplo